 Some will argue that lower income taxes will offset these deduction limitations.
 Perhaps.

-With Joe Biden as President, a whole host of new taxes could be increased or introduced.
 Given the government is in a deficit, higher taxes or cuts to resources are an inevitability.
 Tax reform is a headwind, not a tailwind for coastal city property price appreciation.
+Let's see what our new president does with regards to the SALT tax deduction and other taxes in 2025 and beyond.

 The construction boom we’ve experienced over the past several years is finally showing up in the data as a wave of new inventory hits the market.
 When there’s more inventory, pricing comes under pressure if demand doesn’t follow.
 Below is the latest housing inventory under construction and authorized, but not started.